Invest in Cassava Inputs and Processing in Liberia

-Globally, over 7 billion metric tons of cassava based products are traded per year internationally for an estimated value of over 1 billion US dollars.
-More than 500 million farmers, countless processors and traders around the world live on the cassava industry.
+Globally, over 7 billion metric tons of cassava-based products are traded per year internationally for an estimated value of over 1 billion US dollars.
+More than 500 million farmers, countless processors, and traders around the world live in the cassava industry.
 Additionally, Cassava can be processed into an array of over 150 products within the following categories: animal feed, starch, noodles, fl our, sweeteners, organic acids and ethanol.

 Investment opportunities in Cassava

-As per a study done by the National Cassava Sector Coordination Committee (NCSCC) of Liberia revealed that:
+As per a study done by the National Cassava Sector Coordination Committee of Liberia revealed that:

-waxed, root peeled, dried, instant boiled and vacuum packed cassava.
-The development driver priority would be to promote food security and food import substitution.
-The destination markets include village markets, city markets, supermarkets, millers and processors.
+waxed, root peeled, dried, instant boiled, and vacuum-packed cassava.
+The development of driver priority would be to promote food security and food import substitution.
+The destination markets include village markets, city markets, supermarkets, millers, and processors.

 the second most important utilization of cassava worldwide is animal feed.
-At present about a quarter of the global production of cassava is utilized as feed ingredient for pork, poultry, cattle and fish farming, directly or indirectly through its incorporation into compound feeds.
-Within the EU, the largest markets for cassava in terms of feed are the Netherlands, Belgium, Spain, Germany and Portugal.
+At present, about a quarter of the global production of cassava is utilized as a feed ingredient for pork, poultry, cattle, and fish farming, directly or indirectly through its incorporation into compound feeds.
+Within the EU, the largest markets for cassava in terms of feed are the Netherlands, Belgium, Spain, Germany, and Portugal.

 mixed flour for bakeries in Liberia and the sub-region is another market opportunity for stakeholders of the sector and for an effective substitution of imported wheat flour.